Zeyad-Amr/Integrated-Hospital-Information-Systems/README.md

 ## User Stories

-- **As a Registrar**: I want to quickly and accurately register patients to reduce waiting times.
+- **As a Registrar:** I want to quickly register patients, handle various patient scenarios, and use auto-completion to reduce waiting times and entry errors.

-- **As a Doctor**: I need immediate access to patient data to provide timely treatment.
+- **As a Doctor:** I need immediate access to comprehensive patient data, including detailed EMR and radiology images, to provide timely and accurate treatment.

-- **As an Admin**: I want to manage system settings and user roles efficiently.
+- **As an Admin:** I want to manage system settings, customize workflows, and control user roles efficiently to ensure flexibility, security, and smooth operations.

+- **As a Doctor:** I want real-time data transfer and consultation requests to enhance communication and improve patient care.

 ## Top Features